In the name of ALLAH, the most beneficient, the most merciful

 Write a response in which you discuss what questions would need to be answered in order to decide whether the recommendation is likely to have the predicted result.
 Be sure to explain how the answers to these questions would help to evaluate the recommendation.

-The following appeared in a memo from a budget planner for the city of Grandview.
+The following appeared in a memo from a vice president of a large, highly diversified company.

 The following appeared as part of an article in a Dillton newspaper.